SUSTAINED NANO SYSTEMS, LLCsmall answers to big problems

 Robert I. Goldfarb, B.A., J.D.

-Mr. Goldfarb, a member of the Board of Directors, has over twenty-five years of legal experience.
+Mr. Goldfarb, Corporate Counsel and a member of the Board of Directors, has over twenty-five years of legal experience.
 Before joining SNS in December, 2011, Mr. Goldfarb was Senior Vice-President, General Counsel and Secretary of Andrx Corporation.
 Prior to that he was a partner with the law firm of Hughes, Hubbard and Reed.
 Mr. Goldfarb is presently President and General Counsel of Accu-Break Pharmaceuticals.
 He obtained his Bachelor’s degree from the University of Connecticut and his law degree from the University of Florida.